o-jasper/julia-glplot/readme.markdown

 The GL stuff in [parse-c-header](https://github.com/o-jasper/parse-c-header)/[src/julia-src](https://github.com/o-jasper/parse-c-header/tree/master/src/julia-src).

 ### Usage
-To use, edit `~/.juliarc.jl` and add
+To use, edit `~/.juliarc.jl` and add.

     push(LOAD_PATH, "$(julia-glplot)/julia-glplot")

-Then things can be loaded with paths originating from that.
+If you didn't forget to run `make` in parse-c-header, things can be loaded with paths originating from that.
 There is an example in `doc/juliarc_part.jl`

 #### run.sh and running the examples/test
 `run.sh` needs a single argument; the file to be run.
 That file then `load`s